alphagov/monitoring-doc/documentation/architecture/decisions/0005-deploying-prometheus-to-private-networks-in-aws.md

  - Prometheus is designed to be close to its targets, so that there are fewer things to go wrong and prevent scraping.
-The more layers of routing between prometheus and its scrape targets, the more change we'll lose metrics during an outage, exactly when we need them.
+The more layers of routing between prometheus and its scrape targets, the more chance we'll lose metrics during an outage, exactly when we need them.

 [VPC Endpoint Services]: https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/endpoint-service.html